 Contact Our Lubbock, TX, Orthodontist for More Toothbrush Tips

 Want more oral health care tips?
 Check out our website and follow our blog to learn more about a variety of orthodontic-related topics.
-If you or your child are experiencing tooth pain, plaque buildup, or any number of other orthodontic issues, then contact our office for a consultation.
+If you or your child are experiencing tooth pain, plaque buildup, or any number of other orthodontic issues, then contact our offices in Lubbock, San Angelo, Hobbs, Clovis, and Carlsbad for a consultation.
 We’re always ready to help you achieve your best smile!